-- 6. To prevent unauthorised access to systems or personal data, I will not leave any information system unattended without first logging out or securing/locking access. - I will use a 'strong' password to access school systems.
-(A strong password has numbers, letters and symbols, with 8 or more characters which is changed every 12months) - I will protect the devices in my care from unapproved access or theft by storing them in a safe place.
-(Locked in school's secure cupboard in the School Business Managers Office if I am not using it) - 7.
-I will respect school system security and will not disclose my password or security information to others. - 8.
+- 5. To prevent unauthorised access to systems or personal data, I will not leave any information system unattended without first logging out or securing/locking access. - I will use a 'strong' password to access school systems.
+(A strong password has numbers, letters and symbols, with 8 or more characters which is changed every 12months) - I will protect the devices in my care from unapproved access or theft by storing them in a safe place. - 6.
+I will respect school system security and will not disclose my password or security information to others. - 7.
 I will not open any hyperlinks or attachments in emails unless they are from a known and trusted source.
-If I have any concerns about email content sent to me, I will report them to the headteacher or DSL. - 9.
-I will not attempt to install any personally purchased or downloaded software, including browser toolbars, or hardware without permission from the headteacher. - 10.
+If I have any concerns about email content sent to me, I will report them to the Headteacher or DSL. - 8.
+I will not attempt to install any personally purchased or downloaded software, including browser toolbars, or hardware without permission from the Headteacher. - 9.
 I will ensure that any personal data is kept in accordance with the Data Protection legislation, including GDPR in line with the school information security policies. - All personal data will be obtained and processed fairly and lawfully, only kept for specific purposes, held no longer than necessary and will be kept private and secure with appropriate security measures in place, whether used in the workplace, hosted online or accessed remotely. - Any data being removed from the school site, such as via email or on memory sticks or CDs, will be suitably protected.
-This may include data being encrypted by a method approved by the school. - 11.
+This may include data being encrypted by a method approved by the school. - 10.
 I will not keep documents which contain school related sensitive or personal information, including images, files, videos and emails, on any personal devices, such as laptops, digital cameras, and mobile phones.
-Where possible, I will use the school Google Drive to upload any work documents and files in a password protected environment. - 12.
-I will not store any personal information on the school IT system, including school laptops or similar device issued to members of staff, that is unrelated to school activities, such as personal photographs, files or financial information. - 13.
+Where possible, I will use the school Google Drive to upload any work documents and files in a password protected environment. - 11.
+I will not store any personal information on the school IT system, including school laptops or similar device issued to members of staff, that is unrelated to school activities, such as personal photographs, files or financial information. - 12.
 I will ensure that school owned information systems are used lawfully and appropriately.
 I understand that the Computer Misuse Act 1990 makes the following criminal offences: to gain unauthorised access to computer material; to gain unauthorised access to computer material with intent to commit or facilitate commission of further offences or to modify computer material without authorisation.

-- 14. I will not attempt to bypass any filtering and/or security systems put in place by the school. - 15.
-If I suspect a computer or system has been damaged or affected by a virus or other malware, I will report this to EIS and Headteacher as soon as possible. - 16.
-If I have lost any school related documents or files, I will report this to EIS and School Business Manager who will pass this directly to the Data Protection Officer as soon as possible. - 17.
-Any images or videos of learners will only be used as stated in the school camera and image use policy. - I understand images of learners must always be appropriate and should only be taken with school provided equipment and taken/published where learners and their parent/carer have given explicit consent.
+- 13. I will not attempt to bypass any filtering and/or security systems put in place by the school. - 14.
+If I suspect a computer or system has been damaged or affected by a virus or other malware, I will report this to EIS and Headteacher as soon as possible. - 15.
+If I have lost any school related documents or files, I will report this to EIS and School Business Manager who will pass this directly to the Data Protection Officer as soon as possible. - 16.
+Any images or videos of learners will only be used as stated for learning purposes. - I understand images of learners must always be appropriate and should only be taken with school approved equipment and taken/published where learners and their parent/carer have given explicit consent.